ToshioCP/Gobject-tutorial/gfm/sec3.md

 - 9: Instantiate TDouble object and set `d` to point the object.
 - 10-13: Tests the getter of the object.
 - 15-20: Tests the setter of the object.
+- 21: Releases the instance `d`.

 The source files are located in [src/tdouble1](../src/tdouble1).
 Change your current directory to the directory above and type the following.

 ~~~
+$ cd src/tdouble1
-meson _build
+$ meson setup _build
-ninja -C _build
+$ ninja -C _build
 ~~~

 Then, execute the program.

 ~~~
-$ cd tdouble1; _build/example6
+$ cd src/tdouble1; _build/example6
 t_double_get_value succesfully assigned 10.000000 to value.
 Now, set d (tDouble object) with -20.000000.
 t_double_get_value succesfully assigned -20.000000 to value.
 ~~~

 This example is very simple.
-But any object has header file and C source file as the example above has.
+But any object has header file and C source file like this.
 And they follow the convention.
 You probably aware of the importance of the convention.
 For the further information refer to [GObject API Reference -- Conventions](https://docs.gtk.org/gobject/concepts.html#conventions).